Why It Works

 On the other hand, the inclusion of bran can inhibit gluten development.
 The tiny bits of bran are sharp and act like razor blades, mechanically disrupting the bonds formed in a gluten matrix.
 To maximize the benefit of whole wheat without compromising gluten structure, it’s common to sift whole wheat flour (as this recipe calls for), or use flour that has been bolted (commercially sifted).
 It’s also common to pre-soak whole wheat flour to soften the bran, via a process called an autolyse (more on that below).

 The relatively lower hydration in this recipe is particularly important because it uses mostly all-purpose flour.
 In general, all-purpose flour absorbs less water than higher-protein bread flour.
-For example, breads made using bread flour commonly feature hydrations in excess of 80 percent.
+For example, breads made using bread flour commonly feature hydrations in excess of 80%.
 If you made the same bread using all-purpose flour at the same hydration, you would likely notice that the dough is much slacker and harder to manage—in a word, ‘wetter’ than the original dough.
 To account for lower water absorption, it’s helpful to lower hydration.
-For this recipe, I lowered the hydration to 76 percent.
-That 4 percent difference makes the dough a little easier to handle, and developing structure becomes more straightforward.
+For this recipe, I lowered the hydration to 76%.
+That 4% difference makes the dough a little easier to handle, and developing structure becomes more straightforward.
 And yet, the crumb is still open.

 If you wish to raise hydration in this recipe, you will likely have to make a couple changes to your process.
 You may have to incorporate more sets of folds into the dough to build structure; or you can switch to bread flour to raise water absorption.

 Establishing and maintaining a consistent fermenting temperature has a significant impact on a sourdough loaf.
 Of course, dough will proof faster at warmer temperatures than at cooler temperatures.
 But how do you know how long to bulk ferment at a given temperature?
-At a target ambient temperature between 73-75°F, complete bulk fermentation (from the time levain is added to the dough) takes between 6 and 7 hours.
-At a lower temperature range (64-68°F), bulk fermentation might take between 8 and 10 hours; at higher ranges (78-82°F), bulk might be complete in 4 hours instead.
+At a target ambient temperature between 73-75°F (23-24°C), complete bulk fermentation (from the time levain is added to the dough) takes between six and seven hours.
+At a lower temperature range (64-68°F/18-20°C), bulk fermentation might take between eight and 10 hours; at higher ranges (78-82°F/25-28°C), bulk might be complete in four hours instead.
 Knowing and judging bulk fermentation for a given temperature requires a bit of trial and error over successive bulk fermentations at that temperature.

 As a matter of good practice, it’s helpful to measure dough temperature after mixing even if you don’t want to do some tricky math.
-If the temperature is considerably warmer than 74°F, then you may need to adjust the ambient fermenting temperature to bring the dough temperature down.
+If the temperature is considerably warmer than 74°F (23°C), then you may need to adjust the ambient fermenting temperature to bring the dough temperature down.

 An autolyse involves stirring flour and water together and waiting.
 During this time, starches hydrate and gluten develops passively.
 Amylase enzymes convert starches to simple sugars, resulting in better fermentation once the levain is added.
 An autolyse gives dough a head start on both gluten development and fermentation in the long run.
 That means less kneading, and less time waiting for the dough to rise.
 Overall, an autolyse improves the consistency and quality of bread.
 It’s not a mandatory step in bread-making, but in the right circumstances it makes life a lot easier.
 It’s a common process for high-hydration doughs.